gerson-a/TechDeals-eCommerce-Analysis/README.md

 <img src="https://github.com/gerson-a/TechDeals-eCommerce-Analysis/assets/142946842/c11c535e-a6c6-41ca-8317-d0ea6d82e26a" width=70% height=70%>

 ### Seasonality and Month-over-Month Trends:
+TechDeals experiences seasonal fluctuations in sales, as January/September/December have consistenly high order counts and sales, while February/June/October tend to perform poorly.
+The average month consisted of **$585k in sales over 2200+ orders averaging roughly $250 per order.**

+TechDeal's best month was **December '20, which eclipsed $1.25m in sales across 4k+ orders**, but its worst month was **October '22 with only $178k in sales and 825 orders.**

 Monthly summary stats here

 highest order count months are consistently Jan/Sept/Dec